 ABOVE: Young citizens of Manyana participate in a Youth Empowerment Session geared towards creating green housing

-After the South Coast toue Poppy Collins and Niamh Occleshaw came on board as core organisers.
+Following the South Coast tour Poppy Collins and Niamh Occleshaw came on board as core organisers.
 With their help the south coast crunch network orchestrated a delegation to NSW Parliament House in Sydney.

 With help from the Social Justice Advocates of the Sapphire Coast, the crunch crew drove a bus load of south coast youth to the big smoke, where we got to chat with the Ministers for Housing, Environment and Youth.